 - the decision is made free from bias.

-The applicant’s response may be referred for further specialist advice if it contains new information material to previous specialist assessments.
+The applicant’s response may be referred for further specialist advice if it contains new information or material to previous specialist assessments.

-If, at the conclusion of this process, Defence still assesses that it will recommend the export or other activity be refused or prohibited, it will provide the Minister for Defence with the relevant documentation including the applicant’s response to the procedural fairness process.
+If, at the conclusion of this process, Defence still assesses that it will recommend that the permit should be refused or activity be prohibited, it will provide the Minister for Defence with the relevant documentation including the applicant’s response to the procedural fairness process.

 - internal review within the Department of Defence